peleiden/pelutils/README.md

     log.warning("Will not be logged") with log.no_log:
     log.section("I will not be logged")

+# Rotation
+# Start a new log file every hour (or day, month, or year)
+log.configure("path/to/save/log.log", rotation="hour")
+# Start a new log file when the current one reaches a certain size
+log.configure("path/to/save/log.log", rotation="5 MB")

 # Error handling
 # The zero-division error and stacktrace is logged